satunr/CoVar/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-## Dataset (Input / Output) and Scripts.
+## CoVar Project Structure

+### Input Data
-Input is a text file with delimited by tabs.
-The rows are samples and the columns are genes.
-The rows contain both the control and perturbed samples.
+- Input data is expected in a tab-delimited text file format.
+- Rows represent samples, and columns represent genes.
+- The file includes both control and perturbed samples.

+### Code Files

+#### `constant.py`
-1. **constant.py:**     It has the list of parameters
+- Holds a list of parameters used across the project.

+#### `Main3.py`
-2. **Main.py:**         Main script that find the variational and core genes in the different runs.
-The results are saved in the form of a pickle file of lists in                           the following format *<Control matrix, Disease matrix, Gene Names, Mean squared, Variational, Knn, Community Labels, Core >*.
-File                                   "GList-i.p" is the result from the i-th run.
+- Main script responsible for identifying variational and core genes in different runs.
+- Results are saved as pickle files containing lists with the format: `<Control matrix, Disease matrix, Gene Names, Mean squared, Variational, Knn, Community Labels, Core >`.
+- Result files are named "GList-i.p" from the i-th run.

+#### `read.py`
-3. **read.py:**         It reads and preprocesses the expression dataset.
+- Reads and preprocesses the expression dataset.

+#### `Genie.py`
-4. **Genie.py:**        It runs the GENIE3 model to find the inter-gene interaction.
+- Executes the GENIE3 model to identify inter-gene interactions.

+#### `variation.py`
-5. **variation.py:**    It has the modules for (1) variational gene identification and (2) network community detection.
+- Contains modules for (1) variational gene identification and (2) network community detection.

+#### `Nearest.py`
-6. **Nearest.py:**      It runs the nearest neighbor module.
+- Executes the nearest neighbor module.

+#### `Combined.py`
-7. **Combined.py:**     Given the individual sample runs, it finds the nearest neighbor and core genes based on the combination of the runs.
+- Given individual sample runs, determine nearest neighbor and core genes based on the combination of runs.

 ----------------------------------------------------------------------------------------------------------------------------------------